MSC Divina Cruise Ship Review. Is it the Ship for You?

 During our cruise, there was NO mention of a survey or the option to tip additionally for exceptional service.
 There wasn’t an additional line for tipping on drink receipts, our room steward didn’t mention the survey, etc. While I rather liked the peaceful last night, my husband had a different viewpoint.

-He felt that because the other lines rely so heavily on the survey, the staff goes above and beyond to get in your good graces.
-They want you to mention them by name in the survey, they want to earn your extra tips?
+He felt that because the other lines rely so heavily on the survey, the staff go above and beyond to get in your good graces.
+They want you to mention them by name in the survey; do they want to earn your extra tips?
 He may have a point!

 I did receive a survey via email a week after our cruise.